sugarraysam/udacity-deep-rl/control/README.md

 We are solving the Reacher environment.
 The agent's goal is to move a double-jointed arm to a location and keep it there.
 I will be solving the *Option 2 - Distributed Training* version of the environment, where 20 identical agents have their own copy of the environment.

+The task is episodic and each episode stops after 1000 time steps.

 To solve this problem, the agents must get an average score of +30, over 100 consecutive episodes, and over all agents.
 Specifically:

 - After each episode, add the undiscounted rewards for all agents (separately)